Zoetis AQHA Ranching Heritage Challenges

-The Ranching Heritage Challenge highlights the versatility, soundness and willing attitude of American Quarter Horses that are ranch born and raised.
+The AQHA Ranching Heritage Challenge highlights the versatility, soundness and willing attitude of American Quarter Horses that are ranch-born and -raised.
 First, the goal of the Ranching Heritage Breeders program is to recognize AQHA’s ranching members who have steadfastly continued to maintain the ranching tradition by raising American Quarter Horses for use in working cattle.

 Second, through a series of ranch horse competitions, the Ranching Heritage Challenge is intended to increase demand for ranch horses by providing an opportunity for ranches and horse owners to compete in a unique ranch horse competition for a significant purse.

-June – Black Hills Ranching Heritage Challenge, Rapid City, South Dakota
+Summer - 2019 - SDQHA Ranching Heritage Challenge, Rapid City, South Dakota

 August - Colorado State Fair, Pueblo, Colorado